Dans-labs/memento-lod/README.md

 Linked Open Data framework with Memento protocol

 Memento LOD consists of REST API with Flask, mySQL, MongoDB as files storage and Elasticsearch as search engine.
+All triples are handled by Virtuoso SPARQL endpoint in combination with grlc as REST API interface.

 Install docker, docker-compose (pip install docker-compose and type